-A major feature of OpenQuake is the possibility to model the single earthquake events as ruptures of finite extension by simulating the spatial orientation and kinematics of each fault given a prescribed rupture mechanism.
+A major peculiarity of OpenQuake is the possibility to model the single earthquake events as ruptures of finite extension by simulating the spatial orientation and kinematics of each fault given a prescribed rupture mechanism.
 This is highly beneficial when using modern generation ground motion prediction models capable of using fault-dependent distance metric (e.g., Rjb, Rrup, see Douglas 2003 for a comprehensive discussion) and with mechanism-dependent calibration coefficients.
 The main drawback, however, is that the rupture mechanism probability distributions must be defined for each source (or source group), which is possible only if sufficient seismotectonic information is available for the region.

 Figure 13.
 Distribution of "beachballs" of the 814 events available from the GCMT catalogue for the region.
 Traction axis is conventionally represented in blue.
 Plot was produced using the Obspy Python library.
-See Figure 14 for an interpretation of the rupture mechanisms illustrated by the beach balls.

 To define the dominant rupture mechanism of each source zone of the Central Asian model we combine the available information from mapped surface faults (see fault database section), particularly for the strike direction, with moment tensor solutions from the GCMT bulletin.
 For the study region, 814 focal mechanisms are available for events in the range 4.64 < Mw < 7.61.
-Geometrical parameters (strike and dip orientation) of the different source zones were characterized by analyzing the geometry of the focal mechanism using the "beachball" representation (see Figure 13), while dominant faulting style was accessed by inspecting the distribution of the B-T axis orientations using Kaverina et al. (1996) classification diagrams (Figure 14, Figure 15), as implemented in the FMC code of Álvarez-Gómez (2019).
+Geometrical parameters (strike and dip orientation) of the different source zones was characterized by analyzing the geometry of the focal mechanism using the "beachball" representation (see Figure 13), while dominant faulting style was accessed by inspecting the distribution of the B-T axis orientations using Kaverina et al. (1996) classification diagrams (Figure 14, Figure 15), as implemented in the FMC code of Álvarez-Gómez (2019).